 Cash and cash equivalents are comprised of cash in banks and all investments that are highly liquid in nature and are redeemable for cash within three months or less, at acquisition.
-As at November 30, 2020 and 2019, the Company did not have cash equivalents.
+As at November 30, 2021 and 2020, none of the Company's cash was considered to be cash equivalents.
+As at November 30, 2021, cash of \$117,888 was deposited in a third party organization who is not a financial institution.